INHERITANCE OF SHADOW SERIES

 TEMPERED IN SHADOW

-He was built for patterns, not people, until a planted gun and a buried truth dragged him into a world that preys on children.
+He was built for patterns, not people, and then a planted gun and a buried truth dragged him into a world that preys on children.

 George has always been the man who can read numbers better than people.
 In London’s financial sector, working fraud prevention inside a hedge fund he learnt to keep his face steady, and his differences hidden and maintains his focus on the patterns in the data that don’t fit.